 Jaipur Foot is made of three blocks to simulate the anatomy of a human foot.
-The forefoot and heel blocks consist of sponge rubber and the ankle block consists of light wood.
+The forefoot and heel blocks consist of sponge rubber, and the ankle block consists of light wood.
 They are bound together and enclosed in a rubber shell.
-A vulcanizer is then used to mould them into the shape of a foot.
+A vulcanizer is then used to mold them into the shape of a foot.
 High-density polyethylene pipes are used to fabricate the socket and shank of the prosthetic.
-Open-ended and total contact sockets and exo- and endo- skeletal designs are fitted to the beneficiary as required.
+Open-ended and total contact sockets and exoskeletal and endoskeletal designs are fitted to the beneficiary as required.
 The size of the foot is variable based on the patient.
-Children need to have their prosthesis adjusted every few months due to their rapid growth.
+Children need to have their prostheses adjusted every few months due to their rapid growth.
 All beneficiaries need adjustments and repairs to their feet over the course of several years due to normal wear and tear.
 Fabrication Manual

 Beneficiaries are welcome to return to BMVSS facilities for continued assistance with repairs or replacements for their prosthetic

-Range of motion and durability that facilitates the activities Jaipur Foot was designed to accommodate in Indian amputees (walking barefoot, working in wet fields, squatting, sitting cross legged, walking on uneven ground, and climbing trees).
-The mechanical requirements are thus noted to be: dorsiflexion, transverse rotation, inversion and eversion
+Range of motion and durability that facilitates the activities Jaipur Foot was designed to accommodate Indian amputees (walking barefoot, working in wet fields, squatting, sitting cross-legged, walking on uneven ground, and climbing trees).
+The mechanical requirements are thus noted to be: dorsiflexion, transverse rotation, inversion, and eversion.

-ISPO study found Jaipur foot to have favorable durability record compared to other prosthetic feet tested in low-income countries, with 53% percent lasting longer than 3 years.
+ISPO study found Jaipur foot to have a favorable durability record compared to other prosthetic feet tested in low-income countries, with 53% percent lasting longer than 3 years.

 International Standards Organization (ISO) has a standards catalogue from their Prosthetics and Orthotics Technical Committee.
 These are not are referenced by BMVSS.

 ISPO has published several evaluation studies.
-Methods include: roll-over shape testing to compare prosthetic foot/ankle mechanisms regardless of design differences, center of pressure (COP) measurements to analyze foot/ankle mechanism, range of motion, Static Proof testing, Static Strength test, Cyclic test, patient satisfaction, patient compliance.
+Methods include roll-over shape testing to compare prosthetic foot/ankle mechanisms regardless of design differences, center of pressure (COP) measurements to analyze foot/ankle mechanism, range of motion, Static Proof testing, Static Strength test, Cyclic test, patient satisfaction, and patient compliance.